August 10, 2021

 Read next: How to Find Good Stories in Healthcare

-Give every page, article, blog post, and ad needs at least one CTA, regardless of your industry.
+Every page, article, blog post, and ad needs at least one CTA, regardless of your industry.
 Provide the next step for your user to stay engaged and give you their mindshare—and business.

 The key is understanding how your users’ journeys mirror your business goals.
 What do they want from you?
 What do you want them to do?
 Create CTA pathways that serve this give-and-take relationship, you will naturally increase your audience’s loyalty, transforming visitors into cheerleaders for your brand, which will result in increased brand recognition and sales.